yaodongyu/Rethink-BiasVariance-Tradeoff/README.md

 # Rethink-BiasVariance-Tradeoff

-This is the code for the paper "[Rethinking Bias-Variance Trade-off for Generalization of Neural Networks](https://arxiv.org/abs/2002.11328)".
+This is the code for the [ICML'20 paper](https://arxiv.org/abs/2002.11328) "Rethinking Bias-Variance Trade-off for Generalization of Neural Networks".

 <p align="center">
     <img src="images/resnet34_rbv.png" width="600"\>